edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/security_groups.md

 Scenario:
 1. Can't download patches to ec2 instance or ping google.com but return response from http server on machine still works
 - Security group rules are stateful.
 Inbound rule allows port 80 so response is automatically allowed regardless of outbound rules.

+# Security Group Housekeeping
+1. EC2 Launc wizard
+- Must select security group or it will create a new one each time
+- If you need to create a new one, then add meaningful names and description